linked in pixel Mindfulness for Parents: Letting Go of Parent Guilt | To Your Health by Ochsner

 Most parents, if not all parents, experience guilt regarding how they responded to their child, what they are able to give their child, the amount of time they spend with their child, developmental delays or diagnoses their child has and so on.
 Often, parents do not discuss these guilty feelings and even tend to hide them, and, as a result, the guilt can feel overwhelming.
 Holding on to guilt only increases parent burnout.

-• I feel guilt, shame, and/or responsibility for my child’s diagnosis and challenges.
+• I feel guilt, shame, and responsibility for my child’s diagnosis and challenges.
+Did I pass on genes or habits to my child?

 • I feel that I don’t do enough for my child.